Roast Butterflied Chicken with Italian Chili Butter

 This post may contain affiliate links.
 Please read my disclosure policy.

-Use a cast iron skillet to roast a whole butterflied chicken to perfection, Italian diavolo-style, with garlic, red chili and butter.
+Use a cast iron skillet to roast a whole butterflied chicken to perfection, Italian diavolo-style chicken recipe is seasoned with garlic butter and crushed red pepper.

 Roasting a whole chicken is probably my number one favorite thing to do with the bird, hands down.

-It’s fiendishly good, just like the Italian word for devil — diavolo.
+It’s fiendishly good and just a little spicy, just like the Italian word for devil — diavolo.

 Sometimes I season chicken for roasting with grainy Dijon mustard mixed with some chopped tarragon, making sure to smear plenty of the mixture under the skin.

-Other times there’s nothing better than a plain roasted chicken popped into the oven with just salt, pepper, olive oil and lemon.
+Other times there’s nothing better than a simple roasted chicken popped into the oven with just salt, pepper, olive oil and lemon.

 - Cut along the backbone on either side with a pair of scissors or a sharp knife.